GSA-TTS/federal-website-standards/standards/meta-page-description.md

 title: Meta page description
 why: The meta description supports accessibility and discoverability.
 status: Pending
-description: A descriptive and unique meta page description is important for accessibility and discoverability.
-Learn how to create quality meta page descriptions for your site.
+description: Descriptive, unique meta page descriptions are important for accessibility and discoverability.
+Learn to create quality meta page descriptions for your site.
 date: "2024-09-26"
 comply_by_date: "September 26, 2025"
 ---